denis-stepanov/advent/README.md

 Because of the above, the need for extra listening thread looks evident now.
 There are indeed periods of time where all four threads are active.

 Another observation here is that in spite of good coverage of jingle interval, Dejavu recognition result is not as good as expected.
 This has been studied (see issue [#26](https://github.com/denis-stepanov/advent/issues/26)) and multi-threading was found not to be at fault.
-Maybe fine-tuning of Dejavu could help.
+Maybe fine-tuning of Dejavu could help (see issue [#37](https://github.com/denis-stepanov/advent/issues/37)).

 ## Supported Environment

 There are many different ways of watching TV these days.
 Currently supported audio inputs:

-* microphone (untested but should work, as Dejavu supports it natively).
-This input has an inherent limitation in the sense that AdVent will mute but never unmute, as it would cut off its own input.
-So it was never of interest for me, but it could be of interest / acceptable for some uses;
+* microphone;
 * video streaming in browser (via [PulseAudio](https://www.freedesktop.org/wiki/Software/PulseAudio/) monitor).
 This is a default;
 * [S/PDIF](https://en.wikipedia.org/wiki/S/PDIF) digital audio out from a TV-set: optical [TOSLINK](https://en.wikipedia.org/wiki/TOSLINK) or electrical [RCA](https://en.wikipedia.org/wiki/RCA_connector) (RCA untested but should work).